 If you’re looking for a camping coffee grinder that ticks all of the boxes look no further than the Shanik grinder.
 This small, lightweight coffee grinder is built to last with its durable high quality brushed stainless steel body and durable ceramic conical burr.

-The measuring base on the Shanik takes the guesswork out of how much coffee you need to grind with a handy window and measurement cup guide, so you can leave the scale and coffee scoops at home.
+The measuring base on the Shanik takes the guesswork out of how much coffee you need to grind with a handy window and measurement cup guide, so you can leave the digital coffee scale and coffee scoops at home.

 The Shanik comes with multiple grind settings to suit almost any brewing method, simply turn the dial clockwise or counterclockwise to lock in your desired coarseness.
 A neat feature of the Shanik camping coffee grinder is the silicone lid that fits snugly on top of your grinder turning into an airtight container to keep any leftover coffee fresh.